-This Day In Market History: Dow Hits Dot-Com Bubble Peak
+This Day In Market History: Dow Hits Dot-Com Bubble Peak - Benzinga

 Each day, Benzinga will take a look back at a notable market-related moment that happened on this date.

 What Happened?
-On this day in 2000, the Dow Jones Industrial Average reached its dot-com bubble peak.
+On Jan.
+14, 2000, the Dow Jones Industrial Average reached its dot-com bubble peak.

 What Else Was Going On In The World?
 In 2000, Vermont passed HB847, a bill legalizing Civil Unions for same-sex couples.
 The final “Peanuts” comic was published following creator Charles Schultz’s death.
 The average monthly rent in the U.S. was $675.